OSU-BMBL/marsgt/README.md

 We have provided tutorials to guide you in running the MarsGT model.
 These tutorials are located in the `marsgt/Tutorial` directory of the project.

+we have also provided an [**Example Dataset** ↗](https://github.com/mtduan/marsgt/blob/main/Tutorial/Tutorial_for_example_data.ipynb) for testing and familiarizing yourself with the functionality of MarsGT.

-There are two versions of the tutorial:
+In addition to the above, there are two versions of the tutorial to reproduce the results of the paper:

-1. [**Local Version**](https://github.com/mtduan/marsgt/tree/main/Tutorial/Tutorial_local_version): This version is intended for running the model locally on your computer.
+1. [**Local Version** ↗](https://github.com/mtduan/marsgt/tree/main/Tutorial/Tutorial_local_version): This version is intended for running the model locally on your computer.
 Use this if you want to reproduce the results of the paper.

-2. [**Server Version**](https://github.com/mtduan/marsgt/tree/main/Tutorial/Turtorial_server_version): This version is intended for running the model on a server.
+2. [**Server Version** ↗](https://github.com/mtduan/marsgt/tree/main/Tutorial/Turtorial_server_version): This version is intended for running the model on a server.
 Use this if you want to reproduce the model running process and the results.

-To start with the tutorial, click on the version you want to use.
-Then, follow the instructions given in the README file inside the corresponding directory.
+To start with the tutorial, click on the version you want to use or the example dataset.
+Then, follow the instructions given in the README file inside the corresponding directory or the Jupyter notebook for the example dataset.